Supercolony-net/openbrush-contracts/README.md

 ------- Pre-release 2.0.0

 - [x] Finalize PSP for fungible tokens.
 Refactor of implementation.
+- [x] Agnostic traits.
+- [x] Wrapper around the trait definition to do a cross-contract calls.
 - [ ] PSPs for NFT and multi-token.
 - [ ] Add extensions: AccessControlEnumerable, ERC721Enumerable.
 - [ ] Refactor NFT and multi-token according to final decisions in PSPs.